LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/06_working_with_textures/index.md

 The first is [**SpriteSortMode.Texture**](xref:Microsoft.Xna.Framework.Graphics.SpriteSortMode.Texture).
 This works similar to [**SpriteSortMode.Deferred**](xref:Microsoft.Xna.Framework.Graphics.SpriteSortMode.Deferred) in that draw calls happen in the order they are made.
 However, before the draw calls are made, they are sorted by texture.
 This can be helpful when using multiple textures to reduce texture swapping, however it can have unintended results with layering if you're not careful.

 The second is [**SpriteSortMode.Immediate**](xref:Microsoft.Xna.Framework.Graphics.SpriteSortMode.Immediate).
 When using this sort mode, when a draw call is made, it is immediately flushed to the GPU and rendered to the screen, ignoring the layer depth, instead of batched and drawn when [**SpriteBatch.End**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch.End) is called.
 Using this can cause performance issues and should only be used when necessary.
-We'll discuss an example of using this in a later chapter when we discuss shaders, since with [**SpriteSortMode.Immediate**](xref:Microsoft.Xna.Framework.Graphics.SpriteSortMode.Immediate) you can adjust shader parameters for each individual draw call.
+We will discuss an example of using this in a later chapter when we discuss shaders, since with [**SpriteSortMode.Immediate**](xref:Microsoft.Xna.Framework.Graphics.SpriteSortMode.Immediate) you can adjust shader parameters for each individual draw call.

 ## Conclusion